hashicorp/terraform-website/content/source/docs/enterprise-beta/private/config.html.md

 ---
 layout: "enterprise2"
-page_title: "Private Terraform Enterprise Configuration"
+page_title: "Private Terraform Configuration"
 sidebar_current: "docs-enterprise2-private-config"
 ---

-# Private Terraform Enterprise Configuration
+# Private Terraform Configuration

-After you have completed the installation process you will need to create an administrator account, configure your Terraform Enterprise installation (TFE) so it can send emails and SMS, and connect TFE to your git hosting provider.
+After you have completed the installation process you will need to create an administrator account, configure your Private Terraform Enterprise installation (pTFE) so it can send emails and SMS, and connect pTFE to your git hosting provider.

 When the system configuration has been completed you will proceed with team setup by creating your first organizations and users, and enabling the